Listed in reverse chronological order:

 The State of California, Court of Appeal, Division Two of the Fourth Appellate District located in Riverside, is accepting applications for a Law Librarian.
 This is a sole librarian position.

 Under the supervision of the Assistant Clerk/Executive Officer of the Court, the Law Librarian is solely responsible for directing library programs and personnel within organizational and policy confines and ensures the accomplishment of the library’s goals and objectives.
 The Law Librarian will serve as the principal information specialist and resource manager for the court, providing advanced legal research services, overseeing library systems and operations, and coordinating professional development and educational programming for court personnel.
 The position will play a critical role in preserving institutional knowledge and modernizing our library infrastructure.
+This position will be hybrid (remote and in-person) schedule.

 Responsibilities